antonlydell/Pandemy/docs/source/user_guide/databasemanager.rst

 the database and provides the methods to do so.
 Each SQL dialect will inherit from the :class:`DatabaseManager <pandemy.DatabaseManager>` and define the specific details of how to connect to the database and create the database :class:`engine <sqlalchemy.engine.Engine>`.
 The database :class:`engine <sqlalchemy.engine.Engine>` is the core component that allows for connection and interaction with the database.
-The engine is created through the :func:`create_engine <sqlalchemy.create_engine>` function from SQLAlchemy.
-The creation of the connection string needed to create the engine is all handled in the initialization of the :class:`DatabaseManager <pandemy.DatabaseManager>`.
-This class is never used on its own instead it serves as the facilitator of functionality to each database dialect.
+The :class:`engine <sqlalchemy.engine.Engine>` is created through the :func:`sqlalchemy.create_engine` function.
+The creation of the connection string needed to create the :class:`engine <sqlalchemy.engine.Engine>` is all handled during the initialization of an instance of :class:`DatabaseManager <pandemy.DatabaseManager>`.
+This class is never used on its own instead it serves as the facilitator of functionality for each database dialect.

 Database dialects